This page may contain affiliate links, see our disclaimer here.

-Getting from Crete to Santorini is easy.
-In summer, there are magical ferries that can whiz you there in under two hours, and local airlines can fly you there in just half an hour.
+Getting from Crete to Santorini - in summer, there are magical ferries that can whiz you there in under two hours, and local airlines can fly you there in just half an hour.

 Regular ferries take between four and five hours to do the crossing, which is approximately 110 km or 70 nautical miles.